+[maybe start with a table for the number of fires, size range, median fire year, and mean weather variables for each of the agencies – maybe sub-column for fire class as well]

 The best model to explain variation in SDC always included fire management class, fire management agency, and maximum high temperature during the burn window, while it never included the minimum high humidity (Table 1).
 Effects of these predictors were consistent: SDC decreased from NPS to USF to CDF-managed fires, decreased from WFU fires to suppression fires, and decreased with increasing maximum temperatures.
 Fire year, maximum burn index, and maximum low temperature were marginal additional predictors, with fire year always having a negative effect on SDC (Table 1).

 The regression tree analysis indicated that the fire management class was a first-order control on SDC values, with higher SDC values – associated with smaller and/or more complex patches – for WFU fires (Fig. 2).
 Non-WFU fires that were managed for suppression generally had lower SDC values that are associated with larger and/or simpler patches.
 Among non-WFU fires where the maximum high temperature during the burn window was less than 24 C, fires managed by the US Forest Service (N=26) had lower SDC values than fires managed by NPS (N=6) or CDF (N=3), which had the highest SDC values of any group of fires (-3.8, roughly equivalent to 1.1 ha circular patches; Figs. 1, 2).
 Among non-WFU fires where the maximum high temperature during the burn window exceeded 24 C, the year of the fire was important, with fires occurring since 2010 having the lowest SDC values of any group of fires (-5.1, equivalent to roughly 12.5 ha circular patches; Figs. 1, 2).
 Among non-WFU fires since 2010 where the maximum high temperature was greater than 24 C, fires with very high maximum high temperatures (>39 C) surprisingly had higher SDC values (Fig. 2), while fires with maximum high temperatures between 24 and 39 C had lower SDC values if they were managed by CDF or USF, while if they were managed by the NPS their SDC values depended on temperature, with higher temperatures again leading to lower SDC values (Fig. 2).